Mindful Engaged Committed Robust

 They consider themselves citizens of the world and enjoy feeling connected to people across culture, age, race, creed, and other divides.

 Most of all, Globe Hackers think they can.

 Humanity's dream to fly had existed for thousands of years, its eventual realization made us godlike as we went from transatlantic solo flights to moon landings.
-Explorer, Hobble, computer technology, satellites, and antenna arrays are helping us explore our Universe in greater detail than ever before.
+The Space Shuttles, the Hubble Space Telescope, Pioneer 10, computer technology, satellites, and antenna arrays are helping us explore our Universe in greater detail than ever before.